Nacho Libre: Plot

-The next morning, a disillusioned Ignacio expresses his resentment towards Ramses for treating him terribly and decides not to continue wrestling, which starts a heated argument between him and Steven, who wants him to continue.
-Later, Ignacio's secret is revealed to the entire monastery when his robe catches fire during Mass, exposing his wrestling costume and forcing him to confess to everyone.
-He declares that he intends to fight at the battle royale for the right to take on Ramses for a cash prize he hopes to use to buy a bus for the orphanage, but he comes in second place, losing unfairly to another wrestler named Silencio after he was tripped by an out competitor.
-Banished from the monastery, Ignacio goes to live in exile, where only a day later he and Steven reconcile.
-It turns out Silencio has withdrawn on account of Steven injuring him, giving the runner-up Ignacio the right to fight Ramses instead.
+The next morning, a disillusioned Ignacio expresses his resentment toward Ramses for treating him terribly and decides to quit wrestling, which starts a heated argument between him and Steven, who wants him to continue.
+Later, Ignacio's secret is revealed to the entire monastery when his robe catches fire during mass, exposing his wrestling costume and forcing him to confess to everyone.
+He declares that he intends to fight at the battle royale for the right to take on Ramses for a cash prize that he hopes to use to buy a bus for the monastery.
+Unfortunately, he finishes second, losing to another wrestler named Silencio.
+Banished from the monastery and having lost his passion for wrestling, Ignacio goes to live in exile.
+Steven finds Ignacio and informs him that Silencio has withdrawn on account of Steven injuring him, giving Ignacio the right to fight Ramses instead.
 After praying with Steven, Ignacio overcomes difficulty and manages to do well in the match, winning the crowd's support, but Ramses, enraged, resorts to cheating by attacking Ignacio during the match's break and unmasking him, revealing his face and identity to the crowd, before pinning him to the ground.
 Ramses nearly wins the match until Ignacio sees Encarnación and the orphans enter the arena.
 Inspired by their support, Ignacio rallies himself and defeats Ramses.

-Ignacio becomes a professional wrestler and eventually manages to buy a bus for the orphans with his prize money.
+Ignacio becomes a professional wrestler and, true to his word, buys a bus for the monastery with his prize money.
+To celebrate his accomplishment, he takes Encarnación, Steven, and the orphans on a field trip to Monte Albán.